damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 ## Upgrade barometer

 To upgrade to GitLab 8.15, downtime is required.

-For those not using post-deploy migrations, this release will require at least 30 minutes of downtime.
-Those using post-deployment migrations can probably reduce that down to 10 or so minutes for large instances.
+Larger instances (>1000 users) should expect about 15 minutes of downtime.

+The specific migrations requiring downtime are described below.

+- Columns with default values are added, this process may take some time depending on the number of rows in these tables
+- Some indexes are added concurrently, which does not require downtime but may take some time to complete
+- Nested groups support (I believe) is added in this release, which requires a bunch of database migrations.
+Some of these require downtime and can take quite some time to finish
+- The environments table is cleaned up, and a new column is added with a generated default value (this could take some time depending on the number of environments)

+Furthermore, this release adds an expanded blacklist for project names.
+Existing projects will be renamed automatically ina

 ### Note